About the Show

 Love, lust and general weirdness are in the air.
 Penny's started a new romance, Clare's getting frisky - and in a drunken moment Matt and Lindsay find themselves snogging...

-Irreverent comedy drama following the chaotic lives, loves and drinking sessions of a group of hapless secondary schoolteachers.
+Irreverent comedy drama following the chaotic lives, loves and drinking sessions of a group of hapless teachers.
 They might be qualified to teach, but they've still got a lot to learn...Episode Guide >